redbadger/crux/docs/src/part-2/capabilities.md

 in other words - we need to be able to wrap a `Request<LocationOperation>` into the app's Effect type.
 All Effect types generated with the `#[effect]` macro already do this.

-Other than that, the APIs just create command builds and return them.
-Those types are also somewhat gnarly, but it's mostly the `impl Future<Output = [value]>`, that's interesting.
+Other than that, the APIs just create command builders and return them.
+Those types are also somewhat gnarly, but it's mostly the `impl Future<Output = [value]>` that's interesting.
 Notice that the Output types are not `LocationResult`, they are the specific convenient type the Core developer wants.